 Foreign Exchange VaR Modeling.
 As part of its risk management activities, Northern Trust measures daily the risk of loss associated with all non-U.S. currency positions using a VaR model.
 This statistical model provides estimates, based on a variety of high confidence levels, of the potential loss in value that might be incurred if an adverse shift in non-U.S. currency exchange rates were to occur over a small number of days.
-The model, which is based on a variance/covariance methodology and daily historical data over at least the past year, incorporates foreign exchange and interest rate volatilities and correlations in price movement among the currencies.
+The model incorporates foreign exchange and interest rate price movements among the currencies based on daily historical data over at least the past year.
+As of September 30, 2013, per regulatory requirement, Northern's FX VaR methodology for regulatory capital was changed to historical simulation from variance-covariance.